The 8 Best Cervical Pillows for Neck & Shoulder Pain (2026 Tested)

 The Tri-Core neck support pillow comes in 2 firmness levels.
 The large one is about 3-4 inches high (lifting your head).

-To be exact – on the wider side, it is about 3″ deep and about 5″ across to the indentation.
-On the narrow side, it is less than an inch deeper and about 6″ across to the indentation.
+To be exact, on the wider side, it is about 3″ deep and about 5″ across to the indentation.
+On the narrow side, it is less than an inch deep and about 6″ across to the indentation.

 It may not be comfortable in the first few days, but later it becomes very comfortable.